-Since it’s full of protein and good-for-you carbs and calories (and maybe just a few not so good for you carbs and calories!), this lightweight and energy dense snack is easy to take with you on the go.
+Since it's full of protein and good-for-you carbs and calories (and maybe just a few not so good for you carbs and calories!), this lightweight, energy-dense snack is easy to take with you on the go.

 But I've come to really love making my own trail mix and concocting my own combinations!
 It's really fun to let my kids have a voice (and a hand) in the process.
 They get a huge kick out of it!

-Now that I’ve gotten that off my chest (whew!)…when I make trail mixes for our family, I try to limit the sugary ingredients while still including just enough to appease everyone’s desire for some sweetness.
+Now that I've gotten that off my chest (whew!)…when I make trail mixes for our family, I try to limit the sugary ingredients while still including just enough to appease everyone's desire for some sweet and salty goodness.

 I would say that overall, I aim for roughly a 7-8 parts nonsweet to 1 part sweet ratio.
 For example: 7 cups of nuts, etc to 1 cup of M&Ms. I usually include the carbs in the same amounts as the nuts and seeds

 Here are some possible ingredients to help spark your creativity.
 The possible combinations are endless!
 Mix and match.
 Change it up.
 Throw in a curveball.

 You can't go wrong!